-[See Pledges of Allegiance and a Minute of Silence and policy EC(LEGAL) for more information.]
+[See Pledges of Allegiance and a Minute of Silence on page 69 and policy EC(LEGAL) for more information.]

 Religious or Moral Beliefs

 A parent may remove his or her child temporarily from the classroom if a scheduled instructional activity conflicts with the parent's religious or moral beliefs.